antonio-lozano/NBIO-UTAH/README.md

 -Electrodes_Order:

-It is a vector contining the orther of the electrodesin the Utah array
+It is a vector contining the orther of the electrodesin the Utah array.